Here we will try and take you through some of the frequently asked questions for dealing with Probate.

 When full details of the estate are known:

-- The Personal Representatives must swear on oath in front of an independent solicitor, which WE will arrange for you.
+- The Personal Representatives will either swear on oath in front of an independent solicitor, which we will arrange for you or sign a statement of truth for which there is no fee payable.

-- The oath and the Will are then sent to the Probate Registry for probate to be granted.
+- The oath or statement of truth and the Will are then sent to the Probate Registry for probate to be granted.

 - There’s a court fee of £155 for this, and 50p extra for each office copy of the grant of probate.